kiwicopple/paul.copplest.one/docs/blog/realtime-user-store.md

 ## Problem

-The problem is this: how can we implement *Authorization* for each realtime connection (not Authentication, that just allows/dissalows a connection).
+The problem is this: how can we implement a live-updating user store (like MobX) that responds to changes in a database.

-What we want to achieve is Row Level security.
-This means: for every change, how can we make sure a connected user ONLY receives the data they are allowed to access, and preferably without "double fetching".
-This means we don't want to "check with the database" each time to determine if the subscriber is authorized to see the data.
-We want to do it as efficiently as possible.

-This is an (incomplete) proposal that leverages the RLS security of PostgREST, and potentially brings a mindblowing feature: every subscriber has a live-updating, incrementally materialized view (think: Redux store that is always in sync with the database).
-This a lot [easier with document stores](https://www.npmjs.com/package/react-firestore) because of their non-relational nature, but with Postgres it's proving hard to figure out.

-I originally got this idea for [Postgraphile Live Queries](https://www.graphile.org/postgraphile/live-queries/), and was tempted to use their solution but it seems to have some [performance concerns](https://www.graphile.org/postgraphile/live-queries/#when-not-to-use-live-queries).
+I originally got this idea for [GraphQL Live Queries](https://www.graphile.org/postgraphile/live-queries/), and I'm exploring options to combat [performance concerns](https://www.graphile.org/postgraphile/live-queries/#when-not-to-use-live-queries).

 ## Option